karar-hayder/RecAnthology/README.md

 * Python 3.12.3 or higher (Not sure but may work on >=3.9)
 * Pipenv (or pip and virtualenv) (RECOMMENDED)
-* Mariadb or any similar SQL server (SQLite3 for development)
+* PostGreSQL or any similar SQL server (SQLite3 for development)

 ## Installation